 3 Justification

 In Release 17, a work item of RAN is carried out to enable NB-IoT and eMTC to support Non-Terrestrial Networks (NTN).
 As part of release 18, a new work item IoT_NTN_enh of RAN is proposed to define further enhancements for NB-IoT NTN and eMTC NTN.
 The objective of RAN is to specify enhanced IoT radio interfaces and NG-RAN/ E-UTRAN.
-From operator’s perspective, with the gradual deepening of related RAN work, related requirements should also be studied in order to:
+From operator’s perspective, with the gradual deepening of related RAN work, related requirements should also be studied:

-Management requirements introduced in Improve mobility aspects

 Management requirements introduced in Improve performance

+The specific IoT NTN related parameters shall be considered by O&M, such as: Ephemeris information describing the orbital trajectory information or coordinates for the NTN vehicles.
+This information is provided on a regular basis or upon demand to the gNB;

+The NTN IoT related parameters provided by O&M to the gNB may depend on the type of supported service links e.g. earth fixed beams, quasi earth fixed beams, earth moving beams, etc. These introduce many management requirements and scenarios that need to be considered.

 In R17, FS_5GSAT_MO of SA5 studied the support of management and orchestration aspects of integrated satellite components in a 5G network.
 However, IoT NTN have different requirements in terms of cost, complexity, power consumption and scenarios, it could be thus necessary to identify and to characterise the specific needs associated with the management associated with the corresponding specific elements.